 However, collaboration will be required between all stakeholders – designers, manufacturers, specifiers and contractors for example – to deliver carbon neutrality.

 At Forbo, we are striving to do our bit by delivering carbon neutral products (cradle to gate) such as our Marmoleum solution.
 Our knowledge, understanding and importance of delivering low carbon products is increasing.

 Yes, they do.
 We recognise that the demand for carbon neutral solutions is increasing, which is why at Forbo, our initial focus has been to reduce carbon emissions in the cradle to gate phase of our Marmoleum solution.
-This has resulted in the weighted average of our Marmoleum range being CO2 neutral.
-In fact, on average, every m2 of Marmoleum 2.5mm sheet we produce removes 42.5g of CO2.
+This has resulted in the weighted average of our Marmoleum range being Climate Positive.
+On average, every m2 of Marmoleum 2.5mm sheet we produce removes 42.5g of CO2.
 This is achieved by combining natural, renewable, recycled materials in a modern facility powered by renewable electricity.

 At Forbo, we believe the answer is yes.
 What’s more, thanks to solutions like Marmoleum, building a carbon neutral world (cradle to gate) can begin with the floor.
 Across all applications, the sustainable solution can be used to create better environments.
 In offices, schools, commercial outlets and hospitals, sustainable choices like Marmoleum are helping to highlight what’s attainable when performance and eco-friendliness are dually prioritised.